 NASA decided to take advantage of having two spacecraft monitoring the solar wind by moving Wind to the second Lagrange point (L2), a point on the other side of Earth from the sun.
 L2 is some 1.1 million miles (1.8 million kilometers) down the magnetotail, four times the distance to the moon.
 From this new location, Wind was able to provide measurements from deeper in the magnetotail than any other missions have done.

 Working together, ACE and Wind unraveled even more mysteries about the solar wind, helping answer questions such as, did the observations on one side correlate to what was happening on the other?
 Did any particular occurrence stay coherent over long distances or did they change as they moved?

-From 2000-2003, Wind moved through a variety of positions, including off to the side of the magnetosphere, 1.5 million miles away from Earth, and a return trip to the magnetotail.
+From 2000-2003, Wind moved through a variety of positions, including off to the side of the magnetosphere, 1.5 million miles (2.4 million kilometers) away from Earth, and a return trip to the magnetotail.
 In 2004, Wind was moved back to the L1 point permanently.

-“The question we had was whether magnetic reconnection could ever happen in the low density solar wind, where things are not as dynamic as in the sun’s atmosphere,” said Szabo.
+“The question we had was whether magnetic reconnection could ever happen in the low-density solar wind, where things are not as dynamic as in the sun’s atmosphere,” said Szabo.
 “Wind found signatures of reconnection, but they weren’t violent reactions like what happens closer to the sun.
-These were subtle, lower energy events, and the signature were thin streams of particles accelerating outward, which we call reconnection jets.”
+These were subtle, lower energy events, and the signature was thin streams of particles accelerating outward, which we call reconnection jets.”